geotools/geotools/docs/user/library/referencing/crs.rst

    For those into the details; these static final constant CoordinateReferenceSystem cite "GeoTools" as the authority responsible for the definition.
-This is in marked contrast with the **CoordinateReferenceSystem** instances produced by an AuthorityFactory (those instances will credit a specific organisation like "EPSG").
+This is in marked contrast with the **CoordinateReferenceSystem** instances produced by an AuthorityFactory (those instances will credit a specific organization like "EPSG").

 Examples: